benanhalt/con.cor.dance/content/specify6-to-git.md

 The operation took about five minutes to complete.

-Emboldened by this success, I returned to the list of large files in search of more targets.
+Emboldened by this success, I returned to the list of large files in search of more bloat.
 I was able to eliminate a few large demo files.
 I also found instances where whole subdirectories had been accidentally committed.
-In one, someone had committed the actual installation directory into the repository including an embedded MySQL database!
+In one, someone had committed the actual installation directory into the repository, including an embedded MySQL database!
 In another, the entire source code repository had been added as a subdirectory of itself.
-This didn't add much to the size since Git only stores a single copy of identical files.
-Nevertheless, I blew it away, just the same.
+The latter didn't add much to the size since Git only stores a single copy of identical files.
+Nevertheless, I removed it just the same.

 Besides new files, some of these accidental commits also included other changes that were reverted by a subsequent commit.
 I removed